AdobeDocs/commerce-pwa-studio/src/data/auto-generated/venia-ui/lib/components/ProductImageCarousel/carousel.md

 </dd>
 </dl>

-Carousel component for product images
+Carousel component for product images.
-Carousel - Component that holds number of images where typically one image visible, and other images can be navigated through previous and next buttons
+Carousel - Component that holds number of images where typically one image visible, and other images can be navigated through previous and next buttons.

 **Returns:**
 `React.Element`